Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Hoover Dam is one of the most popular day trips from Las Vegas.
 It combines engineering history, desert scenery, Colorado River views, and easy access to Lake Mead National Recreation Area.

-This is a good fit for families, first-time Nevada travelers, history travelers, and anyone who wants an easy half-day or full-day activity outside the city.
+This is a good fit for families, first-time Nevada travelers, history travelers, engineering-minded visitors, and anyone who wants an easy half-day or full-day activity outside the city.

 Valley of Fire State Park